rmarx/holblocking-blogpost/README.md

 - This does get rid of Transport-layer HOL blocking due to packet loss, because each stream does retransmits individually
 - Or does it...

+- Note: we abstract away a lot.
+Normally, the sizes of the FRAMES would count as well, but we omit those here to get nice round numbers.

 - Consider that, per stream, data also needs to be delivered in-order of course (put differently: previously we were HOL blocked inter-stream, now only intra-stream)
 - Now, resource multiplexing comes into play: sequential vs RR
 - we can see: if sequential = still holblocking, little benefit from QUIC